DallanQ/lost_ruins_of_arnak/Manual.md

 Note: If both your archaeologists are already on sites, you cannot take this action.

-**Example:** *Red spends a card with a* (icon depicting a single boot) *to send her archaeologist to the site illustrated here.
-She places her figure on the* (icon depicting a single boot) *space and takes two* (icon representing tablets) *tokens.
-The next player to use the site this round will need to cover a cost of* (icon representing a pair of boots)*.
+**Example:** *Red spends a card with a* (Icon depicting a single boot) *to send her archaeologist to the site illustrated here.
+She places her figure on the* (Icon depicting a single boot) *space and takes two* (iIcon representing tablets) *tokens.
+The next player to use the site this round will need to cover a cost of* (Icon representing a pair of boots)*.
 Even Red could do this, on a later turn, despite having one archaeologist already there.
 If both spaces are occupied, no one else can be sent to dig there this round.*

-> image of a site with with a single boot on the bottom left and a pair of boots on the bottom right.
+> Image of a site with with a single boot on the bottom left and a pair of boots on the bottom right.
 This site has spaces for two archaeologists.

 ### Paying Travel Costs (Page 9)

-As you would expect, you can pay a cost of (icon representing a single boot) by spending a card with the (icon representing a single boot) icon – take the card from your hand, and put it face up into your play area, ignoring its effect.
+As you would expect, you can pay a cost of (Icon representing a single boot) by spending a card with the (Icon representing a single boot) icon – take the card from your hand, and put it face up into your play area, ignoring its effect.
 You can also pay with higher travel values, as shown in the **Travel Hierarchy** on this page.

-You can use the (icon representing a single boot) on your *Fear* card to pay a travel cost of (icon representing a single boot).
+You can use the (Icon representing a single boot) on your *Fear* card to pay a travel cost of (Icon representing a single boot).

 ##### HIRING A PILOT (Page 9)

 You can always spend two coins to generate a plane which can be used to pay for any travel icon, as shown in the **Travel Hierarchy** below.
-> image of two coins equaling an airplane.
+> Image of two coins equaling an airplane.

 ##### TRAVEL HIERARCHY (Page 9)

 You can always pay a cost by spending a **higher travel value.** This travel hierarchy is also on your quick reference sheet.

-- (airplane icon) *pays for anything.*
+- (Airplane icon) *pays for anything.*

-- (motorbike icon) *cannot pay for (ship icon) and vice versa.*
+- (Motorbike icon) *cannot pay for (Ship icon) and vice versa.*

-- *Any travel value pays for* (icon with a single boot.)
+- *Any travel value pays for* (Icon with a single boot.)

 #### Two Icons (Page 9)